es-progress/shell/docs/lib/ui.md

 ## print-header

-Print header: text with yellow font-color after a new-line.
+Print header: text with yellow font-color on its own line.

 **Usage**